divijghose/firedrake/A-FAQ-for-Firedrake-Developers.md

-**FAQ 1 - If I want to edit and execute some of the C kernels Firedrake has previously generated "by hand", how do I do that?**
+### How do I edit and execute the C kernels Firedrake has previously generated "by hand"?

 1. look in .cache
 1. delete the .so